-Security Challenges in Post-Quantum Cryptography
+The Two Security Challenges of Post-Quantum Cryptography

-One recent paper Two quantum Ising algorithms for the Shortest Vector Problem: one for now and one for later supports this view.
-It describes a new adiabatic quantum process and Ising algorithm that can solve the Shortest Vector Problem (SVP) and break the security of seemingly “quantum-intractable” Post-Quantum Cryptography.
+One recent paper titled “Two quantum Ising algorithms for the Shortest Vector Problem: one for now and one for later” supports this view.
+It describes a new adiabatic quantum process and Ising algorithm that can solve the Shortest Vector Problem (SVP) and break the security of the seemingly “quantum-intractable” Post-Quantum Cryptography.
 SVP is a complex mathematical problem that is the foundation for many PQC algorithms.
-These algorithms were developed to resist Shore’s and Grover’s algorithms and extend intractability from classic PKI to quantum computers.
+These algorithms were developed to resist Shor’s and Grover’s algorithms and extend intractability from classic PKI to quantum computers.
 Lattice crypto is one such at-risk algorithm family that, ironically enough, is a top contender for NIST certification.

 Post-Quantum Cryptography and the Issues with Crypto Agility